About this project

 Data is periodically refreshed by cross-referencing multiple official sources to flag any changes to Congress membership or foreign voting laws.

-• Banned — non-citizens cannot vote at any level
+• Banned — non-citizens cannot vote or hold legislative office at any level

-• Partial — limited rights, typically local or municipal elections only
+• Partial — limited rights exist, typically restricted to local or municipal elections; non-native-born residents cannot serve in the national legislature

-• Allowed — broader non-citizen voting rights at national or regional level
+• Allowed — broader rights for non-native-born residents to vote at the national level or serve in parliament/congress

-• No functioning elections — country lacks competitive democratic elections
+• No functioning elections — the country lacks competitive democratic elections, so the question of non-citizen voting rights is moot

 Technology